andrei-k/go-playground/html-from-csv/README.md

-# HTML Template - Hotels
+# HTML Template - Display Data from CSV

 Parse a CSV file, putting its fields into a data structure.
 Then, pass the data structure to the template to generate HTML.